-Information overload is changing all areas of medicine, including medical education and clinical practice.
-Now, more than ever, it is critical for medical educators and clinicians to be prepared for the challenge of teaching and practicing Evidence-Based Medicine.
+Information overload is changing all areas of medicine, including health professions education and clinical practice.
+Now, more than ever, it is critical for health professions educators and clinicians to be prepared for the challenge of teaching and practicing Evidence-Based Medicine.
 For this reason, we invite you to attend an innovative 4-day workshop designed to help clinical leaders and educators enhance their EBM skills.
 The workshop, held at Duke Health, Durham, NC, will take you out of your normal routine to meet with peers, expert faculty, and EBM mentors in a supportive learning atmosphere that will promote mutual professional growth.
 During this workshop, you will become better equipped to deal with the changing needs and realities of clinical practice and medical education in EBM.
 Workshop objectives include:

 - Train leaders in medicine to facilitate evidence-based clinical practice in their teaching and practice settings.